 Canadian border officials can deem people inadmissible at the border if they've been convicted of certain crimes, including drunk driving (car or boat).
 American laws are similar.

-In most provinces, acohol may be consumed on board a boat only if the vessel meets all of the following conditions:
+In most provinces, alcohol may be legally consumed on a boat with all of the following: